sibiraj-s/download-vsix/README.md

 Open [http://localhost:3000](http://localhost:3000) to view the application.

-## Important Note
+> [!IMPORTANT]

-This tool uses unofficial APIs to download VSIX packages and may stop working if Microsoft changes their marketplace infrastructure.
+> This tool uses unofficial APIs to download VSIX packages and may stop working if Microsoft changes their marketplace infrastructure.